pbmelo/nemaktis-docker/README.md

 your own published research.
 Please see the [original GitHub repository](https://github.com/warthan07/Nemaktis) for further information.

-This particular repository (to build the docker system) uses the GPL3 license.
+This particular repository uses the GPL3 license.

 Copyright (C) 2022 pbmelo